Abnormality Prediction and Forecasting of Laboratory Values from Electrocardiogram Signals Using Multimodal Deep

-The dataset for this study integrates the publicly available MIMIC-IV \cite{johnson2020mimic} and MIMIC-IV-ECG \cite{MIMICIVECG2023} databases, comprising 795,546 samples from 159,608 unique patients, including both inpatient and outpatient records.
-Each sample features a 12-lead ECG recorded over 10 seconds.
-Demographic data includes gender, age, and race (Caucasian, African, Asian, Latino, or other).
-Vital signs, which are practical and cost-effective for non-invasive measurement, include temperature (°F), heart rate (bpm), respiration rate (bpm), oxygen saturation (\%), systolic and diastolic blood pressure (mmHg).
-Biometrics such as BMI (kg/m²), weight (kg), and height (cm) are also included.
-These features support binary classification tasks to predict abnormalities in laboratory values, defined by median lab-value-specific thresholds (distributed with MIMIC-IV) across the dataset (see Figure~\ref{fig:abstract} A).

-The predictive tasks include estimation and monitoring.
-The estimation task, shown in Figure~\ref{fig:abstract} B, utilizes vital signs from 30 minutes collected before or after the ECG was taken to predict laboratory abnormalities based on the closest value within 60 minutes.
-The monitoring task, depicted in Figure~\ref{fig:abstract} C, uses the same vital signs to forecast if any abnormality within 30, 60, or 120 minutes in the future.
-Data splitting follows the MIMIC-IV-ECG-ICD \cite{strodthoff2024prospects} approach, with an 18:1:1 train-validation-test ratio, stratified according to diagnoses.
-We require at least 10 positive and 10 negative cases per fold, resulting in 137 abnormalities for estimation, and 116, 126, and 135 abnormalities for monitoring at time horizons 30, 60, and 120 minutes, respectively.
+Figure~\ref{fig:abstract} provides a schematic overview of this study.
+The illustration of the predictive workflow of CardioLab is shown in Figure~\ref{fig:abstract}, which is composed of a pipeline that combines ECG waveforms and tabular clinical features as inputs to a deep learning model, aiming to predict laboratory value abnormalities as binary classification tasks.
+The two investigated predictive tasks in this study include abnormality prediction and abnormality forecasting.
+The abnormality prediction task, shown in Figure~\ref{fig:abstract} B, utilizes vital signs from 30 minutes collected before or after the ECG was taken to predict laboratory abnormalities based on the closest value within 60 minutes.
+The abnormality forecasting task, depicted in Figure~\ref{fig:abstract} C, uses the same vital signs to forecast if an abnormality occurs within 30, 60 or 120 minutes in the future.
+We require at least 10 positive and 10 negative cases per fold, resulting in 137 abnormalities for abnormality prediction, and 116, 126, and 135 abnormalities for abnormality forecasting at time horizons 30, 60, and 120 minutes, respectively.